-About Dr. Rodman
+About Dr. Whiten

-Dr. Rodman is originally from Brooklyn, New York and now lives in Potomac, Maryland with her three children.
-She attended Columbia University for her BA, and received her PhD in Clinical Psychology from the University of Maryland at College Park.
-Dr. Rodman has been in private practice since 2009.
-Her CV can be downloaded at the bottom of this page.
-She is the author of How to Talk to Your Kids About Your Divorce and 52 Emails To Transform Your Marriage.
-Her blog, Dr. Psych Mom, has a wide following, and Dr. Rodman's writing has been featured in The New York Times, The Washington Post, The Huffington Post, PsychCentral, Babble, Scary Mommy, and many others.
+Dr. Whiten attended Columbia University for her BA, and received her PhD in Clinical Psychology from the University of Maryland at College Park.
+She has been in private practice since 2009, and her CV can be downloaded at the bottom of this page.
+Dr. Whiten is the author of How to Talk to Your Kids About Your Divorce and 52 Emails To Transform Your Marriage.
+Her blog, Dr. Psych Mom, has a wide following, and her writing has been featured in The New York Times, The Washington Post, The Huffington Post, PsychCentral, Babble, Scary Mommy, and many others.